top of page

 1. Reef-Friendly Mineral Sunscreen for Face & Body

 Trust me, that Caribbean sun is strong, especially in the summertime!
-Even if you're one of the lucky ones that don't burn easily, you're definitely going to want some sort of sun protection while on this trip.
-Whether you're on the pool deck on the ship or out snorkeling in the Bahamas, help your skin out with some reef-friendly, mineral sunscreen!
+Even if you're one of the lucky ones that don't burn easily, you're definitely going to want some sort of non-toxic, reef friendly sun protection while on this trip.

 This is by far my favorite face sunscreen.
 It's truly non-greasy, and the powder finish feels incredible on my skin.
 The matte finish makes it easy to apply under makeup, as well.
 There's never any white cast when I put it on, as is common with most mineral sunscreens (but I will note as a disclaimer that my boyfriend had a white cast in his scruff where he shaves his face that was difficult to rub in).